plebanip/teadal-node-demo/docs/QuickStart.md

 microk8s enable hostpath-storage
 ```

-Wait until all the above extras show in the "enabled" list
+Wait until all the above extras show in the "enabled" list and the removed ha-cluster is in the "disabled" list

 ```
 microk8s status